nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 }
 ```

-The output map should be:
+Then the output map should should have a structure as follows:

 ```json
 {